techqueria/website/content/english/about/_index.md

 - hire Latinx in Tech
 - learn more about certain topics (product manageement, social entrepeanurship, front end, etc)
 - sponsor Techqueria
-- staying in the toop about tech in LATAM
+- stay in the toop about tech in LATAM
 - support other Latinx in Tech
 - transition to tech from another field
 - vent about workplace challenges